Public-Health-Scotland/PHI-useR-group/Meetings/2019-03-26/Minutes.md

     - tidylog; to provide feedback on dplyr functions.
     - here; to define file paths relative to an R Studio project location.
     - janitor; a variety of functions for 'cleaning' data.
-    - fuzzy_join; joining functions that allow partial matching.
+    - fuzzyjoin; joining functions that allow partial matching.

     His slides can be viewed [here](http://rpubs.com/jackhannah95/obscure-packages).